Transitions of bifurcation diagrams of a forced heteroclinic cycle: Stability and further bifurcations

 We had claimed in \ref{Hopf} that there was a surface in the parameter space $(\tau,\delta,\gamma)$ of Hopf bifurcation points.
 The set $H$ lies in $(\tau,\delta,\gamma,s)$ space and we have shown that the graph of $\gamma(\tau,\delta)$ is contained in its projection into $(\tau,\delta,\gamma)$ space.
 Therefore, it should be the surface in the claim but we cannot guarantee that all the points of ${\mathbf p}(H)$ lie on this graph.

-From the proofs of Proposition~\ref{prop:stabFold}, of Theorem~\ref{teoremaEstabilidade1} and of Proposition~\ref{prop:Hopf} we can obtain the location in parameter space of the sites of Hopf bifurcation points where an invariant circle bifurcates from a fixed point.
+From the proofs of Proposition~\ref{prop:stabFold}, of Theorem~\ref{teoremaEstabilidade1} and of Proposition~\ref{prop:Hopf} we can locate in parameter space the sites of Hopf bifurcation points where an invariant circle emerges from a fixed point.
 This is the content of the next result.
 A Hopf bifurcation at a point $(\tau_H,s_H)$ can be {\em subcritical} if the invariant circle exists for $\tau<\tau_H$, or {\em supercritical} if the circle exists for $\tau>\tau_H$.